lscblack/front_end/README.md

 # front_end
-this repo is for beginners
+this repo is for beginners ashjdhas